tmori/athrill/README.md

 ```
 Then make sure you can display usage of athrill on an arbitrary folder:

-  Usage:athrill -m <memory config file> [OPTION]... <load_file>
+	Usage:athrill -m<memory config file> [OPTION]... <load_file>
 	-i                             : execute on the interaction mode. if -i is not set, execute on the background mode.
 	-r                             : execute on the remote mode. this option is valid on the interaction mode.
 	-t<timeout>                    : set program end time using <timeout> clocks. this option is valid on the background mode.
 	-m<memory config file>         : set athrill memory configuration. rom, ram region is configured on your system.
-    -d<device config file>         : set device parameter.

 # Demo
 ---